yeastplume/tiny-bip39/README.md

 This is a fork of the [`bip39`](https://crates.io/crates/bip39) crate with fixes for v0.6.

-It will be deprecated once v0.6 of the upstream crate is released.

 ## Changes

 See the [changelog](./CHANGELOG.md) file, or the Github releases for specific tags.